jjmojojjmojo/jjmojojjmojo.github.io/_build/content/advice-for-new-programmers.rst

 I'm talking about true, simple joy.
 And finding it in out of the way places.

 It can be simple, or quite complex.
-Things like a sense of accomplishment, connecting with a user, feeling like your a part of something, sure.
+Things like a sense of accomplishment, connecting with a user, feeling like you're a part of something, sure.
 But also having an epiphany at 2AM that solves a problem you spackled over because of time constraints 3 years ago.

 It can come from looking at a piece of tech and not being able to stop smiling because you know how it works.
 Maybe you find it's just a *beautiful* engineering achievement.